arda-kara/Enhanced-RRT/README.md

 ## Overview

-This project implements an enhanced version of the Rapidly-exploring Random Tree (RRT) algorithm, called RRT Subgoal Enhanced.
+This project implements an enhanced version of the Rapidly-exploring Random Tree (RRT) algorithm, called **RRT Subgoal Enhanced**.
 The algorithm includes several improvements, such as bottleneck detection, subgoal sampling, path smoothing, and batch rewiring to enhance the efficiency and quality of path planning in environments with obstacles.

 ## Features

-- Subgoal Sampling: Biased sampling towards subgoals in bottleneck areas to improve the exploration of complex regions.
+- **Subgoal Sampling**: Biased sampling towards subgoals in bottleneck areas to improve the exploration of complex regions.
-- Path Smoothing: Removes unnecessary intermediate nodes to produce smoother paths.
+- **Path Smoothing**: Removes unnecessary intermediate nodes to produce smoother paths.
-- KDTree Nearest Neighbor Search: Efficiently finds the nearest node in the RRT tree using a KDTree.
+- **KDTree Nearest Neighbor Search**: Efficiently finds the nearest node in the RRT tree using a KDTree.
-- Batch Rewiring: Rewires nearby nodes to reduce path cost while maintaining tree connectivity.
+- **Batch Rewiring**: Rewires nearby nodes to reduce path cost while maintaining tree connectivity.
-- Bottleneck Detection: Identifies and resolves bottlenecks where node connectivity is limited or local density is high.
+- **Bottleneck Detection**: Identifies and resolves bottlenecks where node connectivity is limited or local density is high.
-- Multi-threading: Utilizes concurrent processing for efficient rewiring of nodes.
+- **Multi-threading**: Utilizes concurrent processing for efficient rewiring of nodes.

 ## Requirements